OrpazBenAharon/LPR-Project/README.md

-# Generative Image Models for Enhancing License Plate Images Captured at Extreme Viewing Angles
+# Deep-Learning Restoration of License Plates from Extreme Viewing Angles: A Study on Recoverability Boundaries

 ## Overview
 License plate (LP) images from non-dedicated cameras (e.g., security, ATM) often suffer from extreme geometric distortion and noise, rendering them unreadable and, beyond a certain point, irrecoverable.
 This project pinpoints the critical threshold where this information is permanently lost.
 To achieve this, we developed an end-to-end framework to synthetically generate distorted data and benchmark a diverse set of deep learning models (discriminative and generative).
 The result is a clear 'recoverability boundary' that defines the maximum viewing angles for successful image restoration.